 - Database Name: Specify the default database.
 Other databases can still be accessed, but Holistics treats this database as the default database.

 - Access Key ID and Secret Access Key are from the Amazon account you created in Step 1.

-- Database Name: the Athena database you just setup, all queries are sent to this database.
+- Database Name: the Athena database you've just set up.
+All queries are sent to this database.

-First, you need to create Athena table to be used as schema-on-read during query execution, please refer to AWS Athena docs for more details.
-You can use our query editor in Non-select query mode.
+First, you need to create Athena table to be used as schema-on-read during query execution (Please refer to AWS Athena docs for more details).
+Remember to enable Non-select Queries.

 Then you can build report, view results, and make charts.